falconice/itmo-maga-algosi-2022/README.md

 # itmo-maga-algosi-2022
-Algorithm assignments in gamedev master's program at ITMO
+Algorithm assignments at gamedev master's program at ITMO